kdabug/react-router-planets-lab/README.md

 - **PlanetDetail** should render the data for an individual planet's color and number of moons.
 - **RandomPlanet** should route to an endpoint `/planets/random` and render a random planet.
 - Welcome should be a welcome page for the user showing the Link to **PlanetList** and **RandomPlanet**.
 - **Style the App**.
-This can be a great exercise in time management.
-Work on something you can do when other parts of your app are not working as expected.
-It is very easy to get into a rabbit hole with a specific task, so, manage your time wisely by tackling another task to reach an 'MVP'
+This can be a great exercise in time management by working on a task when other parts of your app are not working as expected.
+It is very easy to get into a rabbit hole with a specific task, so, manage your time wisely by tackling another task to reach an 'MVP.'

+## Bonus
+- Create a form component to POST a planet in this APP!
+- Find an [npm library](https://www.npmjs.com/) you want to implement in your App.
+Be creative!
+Surprise me!
+Surprise yourself!

 ## Submission
 - A pull request by 11pm tonight